damienwmartin/MetaLearning2020/Rebel/Readme.md

 Still need to do
 - plug in a cfr implementation
-- implement game wrapper probably for leduk
+- implement game wrapper for Leduc
 - Training Loop